Cornell University Criteria for Sorority and Fraternity Expansion

 II Full Recognition

-A. Chapters will notify the OFSIL, in writing, one month prior to the date they wish to make their presentation to the Fraternities, Sororities and Independent Living Expansion Committee to be considered for Full Recognition.
-Chapters petitioning for Full Recognition must have received their charter from their Inter/National Headquarters.
+A. Applying for Full Recognition.
+Chapters will notify the OSFL, in writing, one month prior to the date they wish to make their presentation for Full Recognition..
+Chapters petitioning for Full Recognition must have received their charter from their Inter/National organization.
+The Director of OSFL and Executive Director of Campus and Community Engagement or their designee will determine full recognition in conjunction with the independent governing council’s written policies regarding Full Recognition.
 The chapter will provide, in writing, the following items two weeks in advance of their presentation:

 • Evidence that the chapter has complied with its constitution and bylaws as set forth in the initial expansion process.